Mantis: A Foundation Model for Mechanistic Disease Forecasting: Results

-We evaluated two variants of Mantis to assess the impact of auxiliary input information on forecasting performance: a covariate-free version, which receives only the time series to be forecast (e.g., deaths), and a covariate-aware version, which also receives related signals such as cases and hospitalizations.
-This design mirrors real-world forecasting settings, where models may have access to upstream indicators with predictive value.
+We evaluated two variants of Mantis to assess the impact of additional information on forecasting performance: a covariate-free version, which receives only the time series to be forecast (e.g., deaths), and a covariate-aware version, which also receives related signals (e.g., cases or hospitalizations).
 (See Methods for training details for each model.)

-For example, when forecasting COVID-19 deaths, the covariate-aware Mantis version receives both historical deaths and upstream case data, while the covariate-free version sees only the death time series.
+For example, when forecasting COVID-19 deaths, the covariate-aware Mantis version (used in evaluations) receives both historical deaths and upstream hospitalization data, while the covariate-free version sees only the death time series.
 Both models use identical architecture and training data; the only difference is the presence or absence of additional input channels.

-Across forecast horizons (2, 4, 6, and 8 weeks), the covariate-aware version consistently outperformed its covariate-free counterpart (Figure \ref{fig:mantis_performance}b), achieving lower mean absolute error across diseases and targets.
+Across forecast horizons (2, 4, 6, and 8 weeks), the covariate-aware version consistently outperformed its covariate-free counterpart (Figure \ref{fig:covariate_uncertainty}a), achieving lower mean absolute error across diseases and targets.
 These improvements were particularly pronounced at longer horizons, where upstream indicators (e.g., cases leading to hospitalizations, then deaths) provide early signals that improve downstream predictions.

 These results highlight the benefit of incorporating complementary epidemiological signals when available and demonstrate that Mantis can flexibly leverage additional information without retraining.
 In data-rich settings, covariate-aware forecasts yield improved performance; in low-data contexts, the covariate-free version retains strong out-of-the-box accuracy, making both variants useful in practice depending on context and data availability.